api2cart/ruby-sdk/docs/AttributeApi.md

   attribute_set_id: '4', # String | Attribute set id
   store_id: '1', # String | Store Id
   lang_id: '3', # String | Language id
+  response_fields: '{result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'force_all', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'name', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'name' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{result}' # String | Set this parameter in order to choose which entity fields you want to retrieve }
+}

 begin